holepunchto/bare-module-resolve/README.md

 1. If `target` is a string:
     1. If `target` does not start with `@`:
         1. Let `targetName` be the substring of `target` until the first `@` or the end of the string.
-        2. Let `targetVersion` be the substring of `target` from the character following the first `@` and to the end of string.
+        2. Let `targetVersion` be the substring of `target` from the character following the first `@` and to the end of string, or `null` if no such substring exists.
     2. Otherwise:
         1. Let `targetName` be the substring of `target` until the second `@` or the end of the string.
-        2. Let `targetVersion` be the substring of `target` from the character following the second `@` and to the end of string.
+        2. Let `targetVersion` be the substring of `target` from the character following the second `@` and to the end of string, or `null` if no such substring exists.
     1. If `packageSpecifier` equals `targetName`:
         1. If `packageVersion` is `null`:
             1. Yield `options.builtinProtocol` concatenated with `packageSpecifier` and return `true`.